MicrosoftDocs/azure-devops-docs/docs/extend/develop/service-endpoints.md

   "friendlyName": "Build Task that uses the service endpoint", "description": "Task with a dynamic property getting data from an endpoint REST data source", "author": "francistotten",
-  "helpMarkDown": "Replace with markdown to show in help", "category": "Build",
+  "helpMarkDown": "Replace with Markdown to show in help", "category": "Build",
   "visibility": [
     "Build",